Workflow management: A beginner’s guide to workflow automation and business process management

 Workflow technologies enable standardised processes with clear responsibilities and connect the different tasks within a defined path.
 The intelligent combination with one or multiple new automation technologies increases the level of automation within a process flow, enabling faster and better process outcomes.
 What’s more, it enables innovative, new processes, helping to create value or delivering a better experience.

 How to leverage data to drive better process outcomes

-- Comparing similar processes across business units, organizations, and country units and against industry benchmarks to identify and standardize on best practices process flows (golden template)
+- Comparing similar processes across business units, organisations, and country units and against industry benchmarks to identify and standardise on best practices process flows (golden template)

 - Identifying and assessing existing process inefficiencies to be remediated in the project

 - Pinpointing gaps between the intended process and standard functionality present in the target system

 Creating transparency into as-is processes not only helps pinpoint opportunities for automation, improvement, and transformation, but allows organisations to:

 - Prioritize, structure, and streamline process projects

 - Assess process requirements and best suitable automation technology